La presse britannique, par exemple The Guardian, se fait l'écho de la position britannique offensive en matière de régulation financière.

 This working paper served as a basis for a conference done in French for the Centre de droit comparé (Center for Comparative Law) in Paris on 23 November 2018.

-Updated, it serves as a basis for an article to be published in French in a book of the Société de Législation comparé (Society of Comparative Legislation).
+Updated, it has served as a basis for an article published in French in a book of the Société de Législation comparé (Society of Comparative Legislation).

 "The whistleblowers".
 This is a new expression.
 Which wins a full success.
 Barely heard once, we hear it everywhere ...